How to Ace Your Global Politics IA

 Complementary Research

 In addition to your engagement, you must also do complementary research for your IA.
 This helps to give some background context for which your engagement took place.
-It also helps to make links to some of the course’s key concepts, theories, and ideas.
+It also helps to make links to some of the course's key concepts, theories, and ideas.
 The perspectives you gain through your engagement are partial and limited.
 Research is therefore required to establish which other perspectives on the political issue and organisation(s) with which you have been engaging are possible, as well as what the strengths and weaknesses of the various perspectives are.
-Ultimately, when doing this part of your IA, you should be asking yourself: what else do I need to know and understand to be able to write a good, evaluative analysis of my selected political issue?’
+Ultimately, when doing this part of your IA, you should be asking yourself: what else do I need to know and understand to be able to write a good, evaluative analysis of my selected political issue?
+Learn more in our guide on write an IB internal assessment a.

 Written Report